foolin/golem-lang/tools/docs/md/tour.md

 println(b)
 ```

-By convention, iterating over a dict produces a sequence of tuples.
+Iterating over a dict produces a sequence of tuples.
 You
 can capture the values in the tuple directly in a `for` loop via
 "tuple destructuring":